Dave Saunders Podcast Onesheet

 MY APPROACH

-That range of experience means I can meet founders where they are.
-Whether they're stuck at $20K MRR or preparing for a Series A, whether they're burned out or just starting to feel the weight, I understand the struggle because I've lived it.
+That range means I can meet founders where they are.
+Whether they're staring down their first regulatory submission or preparing for Series A, whether they're burned out or just starting to feel the weight, I understand what they're dealing with because I've lived it.

 I tell stories.
 Real ones.
 With numbers, names, and outcomes.
-Your audience won't get theory—they'll get "here's what happened, here's what I learned, here's what you should do differently."
+Your audience won't get theory.
+They'll get what happened, what went wrong, what worked, and what to do differently in their own companies.

 EPISODE TOPICS & TALKING POINTS